 Over the past few years, the CFTC has demonstrated that it uses its funding effectively.
-The agency has completed some 80 percent of its derivatives rules, putting it far ahead of larger, better funded agencies in implementing the Dodd-Frank Act and bringing certainty to market www.ourfinancialsecurity.org participants.
+The agency has completed over 85 percent of its derivatives rules, putting it far ahead of larger, better funded agencies in implementing the Dodd-Frank Act and bringing certainty to market participants.
 The CFTC played a critical leadership role in revealing large-scale manipulation of LIBOR interest rates, one of the most significant cases of financial market manipulation in modern history.
 Settlements in the LIBOR case alone have brought \$2 billion to the U.S. Treasury, with more to come.

 In addition, much of the funding requested by the agency is slated to be used for purposes strongly supported by Congress.
-For example, the agency request includes additional funding for international harmonization of derivatives rules, economic analysis of new rules, and better oversight to prevent another MF Global disaster.
+For example, additional funding will be used for improving oversight of cybersecurity, a major threat to market stability and national security, international harmonization of derivatives rules, better economic analysis and monitoring of the market impact of rules, and better oversight of customer margin to prevent another MF Global disaster.

 Adequately funding the CFTC makes economic sense.
 Far from saving money, underfunding the CFTC undermines effective oversight of our financial markets and creates the potential for far greater economic damage.
-The General Accounting Office recently found that the financial crisis of 2008-09 cost the American economy somewhere between five trillion and over ten trillion dollars.
-The crisis led to the loss of millions of jobs, a decline of almost 40 percent in the net worth of the typical American family, and a massive increase in government debt.
+According to the GAO, the financial crisis of 2008-09 cost the American economy somewhere between five trillion and over ten trillion dollars.
+It also led to the loss of millions of jobs, a decline of almost 40 percent in the net worth of the typical American family, and a massive increase in government debt.
+Underfunding the CFTC simply enables financial manipulation that, while it may increase short-run profits for Wall Street, undermines economic security and fairness in the long term.